bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 An interesting question to ask is the *first passage of time* question:
 * First passage of time is almost surely finite
+* Surely p=1.0 to return to value, and it's length is infinite

 Stochastic Integrals
 ====================